wangyi-fudan/wyhash/manuscript.md

 ```
 MUM is powerful in mixing data as 64x64-bit multiplication can do the same work as 32 shifts and additions.

-Despite the nominal 128-bit mulplication, the actual assembly code is only a MULQ and XOR on 64-bit machines.
+Despite the nominal 128-bit mulplication, the actual instruction is only one MULQ and one XORQ on 64-bit machines.

 wyhash design